aurelius-in/AA-AI-Image-Generator/code/critical files and libraries.md

 ##### Scikit-image

 #### Training data:
-A large dataset of images was used to train the AA AI image generator, obtained from various sources, online image repositories, and our own images.
+A large dataset of images was used to train the AA AI Image Generator, obtained from various sources, online image repositories, and our own images.

 #### Training code:
 I wrote the Python code that trained the AI image generator using the training data.

 ##### Image generation code:
-Once the AI model was been trained, I wrote the Python code that generated new images based on the trained model.
+Once the AI model was trained, I wrote the Python code that generated new images based on the trained model.